ashishmiryalkar/mini-gpt/readme.txt

     Validating the model.
     Generating text from the data.

+Some results after the training. with lr - 0.0004 and after 10 epoch of training.

+Input : Every effort moves you
+Response : Every effort moves you?"
+"Yes--quite insensible to the irony.
+           She wanted him vindicated--and by me!"
+He laughed again, and threw back his head to look up at the sketch of the donkey.
+           "There were days when I

+loss image: image1.png

 References : Build a Large Language Model ( from scratch ) - sebastian Raschaka.
+             Attention is all you need ( Google ).